Guidance for students where concerns are raised about their use of unfair means

 • any other relevant information

-Right of Appeal
+Right of appeal

-You can appeal against the action taken by the academic department by submitting an academic appeal within 15 working days of being notified of the action taken in line with the Academic Appeals Procedure.
+You can appeal against the action taken by the academic school by submitting an academic appeal within 15 working days of being notified of the action taken in line with the Academic Appeals Procedure.

-Your appeal will be considered by the Faculty.
-If the Faculty decide not to uphold the department’s action, it will usually refer your case to a Discipline Hearing so it can be given the fullest consideration.
+Your appeal will be considered by the faculty.
+If the faculty decide not to uphold the department’s action, it will usually refer your case to a discipline hearing so it can be given the fullest consideration.

-Discipline Hearing
+Discipline hearing